 Now, most use social media daily, for everything from staying connected, to finding a job, to getting the latest news — or questionably-PC memes.

 Ten years ago, people spent an average of 7 hours per month on Facebook.
-Today, average time spent is almost an hour A DAY — 30+ hours a month.
+Today, the average time spent is almost an hour A DAY — 30+ hours a month.
 AND an average of 2 hours and 22 minutes per person per day across ALL channels.
 In fact, the average 16 to 24-year-old spends about 3 hours a day on social — so…90 minutes on Kardashian updates?

 According to a Pew Research Center study, Facebook still has the highest daily use across the platforms, with 74% of study participants visiting daily.
 63% of those participants also visit Snapchat daily, and 60% visit Instagram.
 The Facebook Family of apps (Facebook, Facebook Messenger, Instagram, and WhatsApp) have 6.341 billion monthly users.